Fulfilling Potential Workshop series

 8. Potty Training Like a Pro

-In this class, participants will learn to conduct potty training like a pro!
-Readiness signs for toilet training are covered, and participants are guided through a realistic training process which is based on clinical expertise and established science.
-Also included are practical tips and discussions of signs of readiness and common barriers during toilet training are also a part of this interactive workshop.
+In this interactive workshop, participants will learn to conduct potty training like a pro!
+You will be guided through a realistic training process which is based on clinical expertise and established science.
+Also included are practical tips and discussions of signs of readiness and common barriers during toilet training.
+Sample datasheets will be provided.

 - For more information, please email April Plett, Administrative Assistant at firstname.lastname@example.org.